-House Bill No. 168 establishes a transitional reentry program specifically for female parolees, administered by the Department of Public Safety and Corrections (DPS&C).
-This program aims to facilitate the safe and successful reintegration of female offenders into the community.
-To be eligible for this program, female offenders must meet several criteria, including having served at least five years in custody, not having a sex offense conviction, being within six months of their projected release date, not having been denied parole in the past twelve months, and not having committed any major disciplinary offenses in the year prior to entering the program.
-Additionally, they must voluntarily agree to comply with any further requirements set by the DPS&C.
+This bill establishes a new "transitional reentry program" specifically for female parolees, as outlined in the newly enacted R.S.
+15:574.23.
+The program is designed to facilitate the safe and successful reintegration of female offenders into the community.
+To be eligible for this program, female offenders must meet several criteria, including having served at least five years in custody, not having a sex offense conviction, being within six months of their projected release date, not having been denied parole in the previous twelve months, and not having committed any major disciplinary offenses in the year prior to entering the program.
+Additionally, they must have been granted parole and agree to any further requirements set by the Department of Public Safety and Corrections.

 Statutes affected: